nodejs/node/doc/api/async_hooks.md

   when the object is garbage collected.
 This usually does not need to be set (even if `emitDestroy` is called manually), unless the resource's `asyncId` is retrieved and the sensitive API's `emitDestroy` is called with it.
+  When set to `false`, the `emitDestroy` call on garbage collection will only take place if there is at least one active `destroy` hook.
   **Default:** `false`.

 Example usage: